-- support two kinds of Volume: - sparseLoopDevice (backed by a sparse file) - rawBlockDevice (using whole disk) - add support for volume creation (one by one) in the Platform UI - add support for volume deletion (one by one) in the Platform UI - add support for volume listing/monitoring (show status, size, \dots) in the Platform UI - document how to create a volume - · document how to create a StorageClass object - automated tests on volume workflow (creation, deletion, ...)
+- support two kinds of Volume: - sparseLoopDevice (backed by a sparse file) - rawBlockDevice (using whole disk) - add support for volume creation (one by one) in the Platform UI - add support for volume deletion (one by one) in the Platform UI - add support for volume listing/monitoring (show status, size, ...) in the Platform UI - expose raw block device (unformated) as Volume - document how to create a volume - · document how to create a StorageClass object - automated tests on volume workflow (creation, deletion, ...)